Natural Pest Control for Your Garden

-Watching as your plants are being destroyed by pests like slugs, aphids or cabbage worm can be very frustrating.
+Watching as your plants are being destroyed by pests like slugs, aphids, or cabbage worms can be very frustrating.
 This video demonstrates simple pest control techniques which can help you to reduce harmful pests and stop them from damaging your fruit and vegetables.

 There are many ways to use nature’s own organic pest controls to avoid your crops being damaged in this way.
 In this video, we explain which methods work best for different types of pests, as well as how to use natural habitats and barriers for future protection.